ahdinosaur/leds-101/README.md

 thanks for your attention

-i barely even scratched the surface
+we barely even scratched the surface

 if you want to learn more, then get amongst!